Ephigenia/manpages/git/housekeeping.md

 An also on remote:

     git branch -r --merged | grep -v visono | grep -v upstream | grep -v HEAD | sed 's/origin\///' | xargs -n 1 git push --delete origin

+### Delete branches \w grep

+Deleting branches using grep could also be helpfull to clear all "feature" branches or with changed prefixes.
+This command will remove all branches (force remove!) that start with "feature/"

+    git branch -D `git branch | grep -E 'feature/'`